CausalML/MultipleLoggers/README.md

-## Efficient Evaluation Using Logged Bandit Feedback from Multiple Loggers
+# TBD

 ## Overview
-This repository contains the code for replicating the experiments from the paper **"Efficient Evaluation Using Logged Bandit Feedback from Multiple Loggers"**
+This repository contains the code for replicating the experiments from the paper **"Efficient Evaluation Using Logged Bandit Feedback from Multiple Loggers (tentative)"**

 If you find this code useful in your research then please cite:
 ```